Introduction

 Figure 3 is particularly important.
 It compares the fast GFN2-xTB energies with much more accurate single-point DFT energies.

-- The Spearman correlation plot (right side) shows how well GFN2-xTB ranks the conformers from lowest to highest energy compared to DFT.
-An average correlation of 0.39 is okay—it’s much better than random—but the distribution is very wide.
-For some molecules, the ranking is nearly perfect, while for others it’s quite poor.
+• The Spearman correlation plot (right side) shows how well GFN2-xTB ranks the conformers from lowest to highest energy compared to DFT.
+An average correlation of 0.39 provides a strong baseline, though the wide distribution indicates variable performance across different molecules.
+The ranking accuracy fluctuates, achieving near perfection for certain molecules and showing significant deviation for others.

-This is a key takeaway: the GFN2-xTB/CREST method is excellent for discovering the right set of low-energy shapes, but not as reliable for ranking them by probability.
-For accurate ranking, the higher-level DFT energies also provided in GEOM are the way to go.
+This is a key takeaway: the GFN2-xTB/CREST method excels at discovering low-energy shapes.
+For accurate probability ranking, the higher-level DFT energies provided in GEOM are required.

 Conclusion: What This Means for Machine Learning

-For researchers at the intersection of machine learning and chemistry, GEOM provides more than just data; it provides a realistic foundation to build upon.
+For researchers at the intersection of machine learning and chemistry, GEOM provides a realistic foundation to build upon.
 By shifting the focus from static 2D graphs to dynamic 3D ensembles, GEOM enables a new generation of models.

-This dataset is an ideal training ground for models designed to understand 3D geometry, such as SE(3)-equivariant neural networks and diffusion models, which can learn to generate conformer ensembles directly from a 2D graph.
+This dataset is an ideal training ground for models designed to understand 3D geometry, such as SE(3)-equivariant neural networks, diffusion models, transformers, and VAEs, which can learn to generate conformer ensembles directly from a 2D graph.
 By training on GEOM, these models can learn the complex relationship between a molecule’s chemical blueprint and its real-world, flexible nature.

 For a comprehensive technical reference including detailed specifications, quality metrics, and performance leaderboards, see my GEOM Dataset Card.